 During the COVID-19 pandemic, participation in any in-person group activity carries a non‑zero risk of contracting the disease.
 BASK has developed guidelines to help participants comply with government health regulations and to minimize the risk of exposure to the virus or transmitting it.
-The guidelines should be used as a checklist when planning and conducting all BASK kayaking‑related activities.
+The guidelines can be used as a checklist when planning and conducting BASK kayaking‑related activities.
 BASK has also updated our activity waivers with a COVID addendum.

 Although California classifies outdoor activities such as kayaking as “low risk," our club events tend to bring together people from separate households over a wide geographic area, and can also involve periods of close contact if rescues are necessary.
 Because it's not possible to completely eliminate all risk of exposure to the virus, BASKers at higher risk for COVID-19 might want to consider staying home or paddling only with friends in a social-distancing bubble.